hiqdev/composer-config-plugin/README.md

 - Options collected during earlier steps could and should be used in later steps, e.g. `$_ENV` should be used for constants and parameters, which in turn should be used for configs
-- Files processing order is crucial to achieve expected behavior: options in root package have priority over options from included packages.
-It is described below in **Files processing order** section.
+- File processing order is crucial to achieve expected behavior: options in root package have priority over options from included packages.
+It is described below in **File processing order** section.
 - Collected configs are written as PHP files in `vendor/hiqdev/composer-config-plugin-output` directory along with information needed to rebuild configs on demand